ni/systemlink-operations-handbook/handbook/upgrade/upgrade.md

 1. Verify your new SystemLink Server has all the expected migrated data.

-### Single Node to Multi Node with PostGreSQL
+### Single Node to Multi Node with PostgreSQL

-This workflow describes steps to upgrade a single node deployment of SystemLink Server to a multi node deployment where the PostGreSQL instance used by the SystemLink Test Monitor service is hosted on a its own server or replica set.
+This workflow describes steps to upgrade a single node deployment of SystemLink Server to a multi node deployment where the PostgreSQL instance used by the SystemLink Test Monitor service is hosted on a its own server or replica set.

-As of SystemLink 21.5.TODO VERSION NUMBER SystemLink supports using PostGreSQL as the database backing the Test Monitor service.
-This configuration is optional, but provides significant performance improvements. `nislmigrate` does not yet support migrating PostGreSQL directly.
+As of SystemLink 21.3.2 SystemLink supports using PostgreSQL as the database backing the Test Monitor service.
+This configuration is optional, but provides significant performance improvements. `nislmigrate` does not yet support migrating PostgreSQL directly.

-The Test Monitor Service itself performs the migration of test steps, test results, and product from MongoDB to PostGreSQL.
+The Test Monitor Service itself performs the migration of test steps, test results, and product from MongoDB to PostgreSQL.
 If you intend on utilizing a single node configuration the steps for this migration are the same as described in [**Single Node Migration**](#single-node-migration).
-Use the following workflow if you intend on migrating or upgrading to a new server and utilize a multi node configuration where PostGreSQL is hosted on a dedicated server or replica set.
+Use the following workflow if you intend on migrating or upgrading to a new server and utilize a multi node configuration where PostgreSQL is hosted on a dedicated server or replica set.

 1. Backup your SystemLink Server.